omar-kallas/al-qasida-custom/README.md

 }
 ```

+⚠️ Recent updates:

+- 3 Dec 2025 - Switch to using templative prompts by default for models labeled "Instruct"

-⚠️ Note this repo has been updated to be used for *dev* by default, rather than testing (for the [AMIYA](https://sites.google.com/view/vardial-2026/shared-tasks) shared task)
+- 11 Nov 2025 - Note this repo has been updated to be used for *dev* by default, rather than testing (for the [AMIYA](https://sites.google.com/view/vardial-2026/shared-tasks) shared task)

 ## Current to-dos